International development evaluation with a twist.

 But this is not a CV spiel, you can go to LinkedIn for that.
 This page is more of an introduction into who I am and why you may have fallen onto this site.

-I am based in Sweden, living with my partner and our cats, working as Head of Evaluation for my international development organisation.
-I enjoy practising yoga, exploring the world, and refining my Swedish.
+I am based in Sweden, living with my partner and our cats, working as the MEL Director for my international development organisation.
+I enjoy bullet journaling, exploring the world, and refining my Swedish.
 Most importantly, I am an evaluator through-and-through, spending spare hours reading, researching, or thinking.
+My current hobby horses are bringing trauma neuropsychology into evaluation, and applied behavioural science.

 What I struggle with, is traditional approaches.
 Anyone who has ever worked with me or been in one of my workshops is familiar with my thoughts on this: traditional evaluation and development approaches just do not work.
 We cannot keep applying simple, linear methods when working in complex situations, yet I still see this with alarming frequency.
 On the occasions I do see a complex approach, it is more often than not incomprehensible to programme teams.
 So much so, that they feel overwhelmed and ignore them.